AlexHumpert/AlexHumpert/README.md

 ### Hi there 👋

 My name is Alex!
 During the isolation of the pandemic in early 2020 I set out on a journey to learn data science.
-Since then I have completed Data Analytics Bootcamps, taken online courses in statistics and am now about to complete a Masters in Business Analytics and Big Data at IE University in Madrid. <br>
+Since then I have completed a Data Analytics Bootcamp, taken online courses in statistics and am now about to complete a Masters in Business Analytics and Big Data at IE University in Madrid. <br>

 Two and a half years later and I've accumulated some nice projects for your enjoyment.
 With every project I try to push my learnings to the next level, whether that be tackling a more challenging problem or learning more sophisticated data mining techniques. <br>